Jay Presson Allen: Family

 The idea for the television show Family was born in Aaron Spelling's kitchen, where he and Leonard Goldberg came up with the idea about a show that centered on the emotional life of a family.
 They pitched the idea to Allen and she liked it.
 Allen spent two weeks at the Beverly Hills Hotel while she knocked out a script.
 Len and Aaron loved it; it was touching and had marvelous moments of compassion, and was exactly what they had talked about in the kitchen.
-The pilot was great, but ABC didn't buy it.
-It wasn't until two years later that ABC entered a production deal with Mike Nichols, who turned down all their ideas in favor of the script for Family that his Connecticut neighbor Jay Allen had shown him.
-It was Nichols who brought in Mark Rydell for the pilot which premiered at 10:00pm on March 9, 1976; the series went on to run for four years and 86 episodes.
+The pilot was great, but ABC did not buy it.
+It was not until two years later that ABC entered a production deal with Mike Nichols, who turned down all their ideas in favor of the script for Family that his Connecticut neighbor Jay Allen had shown him.
+It was Nichols who brought in Mark Rydell for the pilot, which premiered at 10:00 pm on March 9, 1976; the series went on to run for four years and 86 episodes.
 Later in life Allen would remark about television: "I hate it, I hate it because the buck doesn't stop anywhere."

 Just Tell Me What You Want!

 "Male characters are easier to write.
 They're simpler.
 I think women are generally more psychologically complicated.
 You have to put a little more effort into writing a woman." – Jay Presson Allen.

 Allen wrote the novel Just Tell Me What You Want! in 1969, with the idea of turning it into a screenplay.
 After having trouble getting together a production, Allen sent it to Sidney Lumet, who surprisingly wanted to do it.
-In her opinion, Lumet was a wonderful structuralist but has his most difficult time with humorous dialogue; he hadn't found a way to shoot humorous dialogue as brilliantly as he shot everything else.
+In her opinion, Lumet was a wonderful structuralist but has his most difficult time with humorous dialogue; he had not found a way to shoot humorous dialogue as brilliantly as he shot everything else.